yiisoft/yii2/docs/guide/db-query-builder.md

 ### Batch Query <span id="batch-query"></span>

 When working with large amounts of data, methods such as [[yii\db\Query::all()]] are not suitable because they require loading all data into the memory.
-To keep the memory requirement low, an `Unbuffered Query`](http://php.net/manual/en/mysqlinfo.concepts.buffering.php) is needed, in this mode, the MySQL Server will hold the result dataset cursor, waiting the client to get them every iter.  **Unless all the dataset have been retrieved, no other query could be done through this connection, and the table may remains locked by MySQL and cannot be written to by other queries according to your actually logic.
+To keep the memory requirement low, an [`Unbuffered Query`](http://php.net/manual/en/mysqlinfo.concepts.buffering.php) is needed, in this mode, the MySQL Server will hold the result dataset cursor, waiting the client to get them every iter.
+**Unless all the dataset have been retrieved, no other query could be done through this connection, and the table may remains locked by MySQL and cannot be written to by other queries according to your actually logic and design of your project.
 Please remember these drawbacks**

 Yii provides the so-called batch query support.
-A batch query makes use of the data cursor and fetches data in batches, but the `$db` parameter is not the  one that have `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` disabled before `version 2.0.11.2` by default, [and maybe won't ever](https://github.com/yiisoft/yii2/issues/8420), because there is no [`Silver Bullet` ](https://github.com/yiisoft/yii2/issues/8420#issuecomment-295679232) for this (still under discussion for now).
+A batch query makes use of the data cursor and fetches data in batches, but the `$db` parameter is not the  one that have `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` disabled before `version 2.0.11.2` by default, [and maybe won't ever](https://github.com/yiisoft/yii2/issues/8420) (still under discussion for now), because there is no [`Silver Bullet` ](https://github.com/yiisoft/yii2/issues/8420#issuecomment-295679232) for this.
 Before PHP 5.6, the memory usage of buffered query in drivers does not count towards PHP's memory limit, but it takes the memory actually,  it may  eat all your servers' memory and get your PHP-FPM process killed.
 It is Suggested that you create a new connection to MySql Server , which the `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` is set to `false` at you need manually.

 Assume that you have a set a connection to `$unbuffered_db` which the `BUFFERED_QUERY` is off.
 Batch query can be used like the following at a low memory cost of PHP: